-weight : Weight to be used for a weighted-round-robin scheduling hierarchy.
-Possible values include 1 to 99.
+Weight to be used for a weighted-round-robin scheduling

 3.1.3.
 Channel Rate Limiting

 This scheduler hierarchy level can be used to rate limit individual channels.
 Atleast one class should be specified while configuring Channel Rate Limiting using the below command.